genlayerlabs/genvm/README.md

 As of now there are two test suites

 ### genvm/testdata
-For `get_webpage` tests to work, one needs
+For `get_webpage` tests to work, one needs a compatible webdriver.
+There is a docker image for simplification: `bash -c 'docker run --network host $(docker build -q genvm/modules/default-impl/nondet-funcs/)' &`
-- `chrome`
-- `chromedriver`
-- running chrome driver `PATH="/path/to/chrome/bin:$PATH" chromedriver --port=4444 &`

-In case of getting issues during installation it, refer to [ci job](./.github/workflows/tests.yaml) that does it.
-Note, that this driver can be ran within docker

 Generic steps:
 ```bash